 All of us in the school are proud to say that Larissa was one of our kids, so we are thrilled with these plans to commemorate her work at AU and her contribution to the lives of the children with whom she worked.
 In a sense the center is a celebration of Larissa's passion.

 In April 2007, we will be opening the center.
 We would love to have you come and celebrate Larissa's work with us.

 -- Dr. Vivian Vasquez, PhD, Associate Professor, 2006

 We hope you will consider making a donation in support of the Larissa Gerstel Critical Literacy Collection and Endowed Fund.
-Please go to the AU giving page and make a gift to the Area/School of the University Library and then to the Larissa Gerstel Endowed Fund.

 If you have suggestions for books or materials for the collection, please send an e-mail to Dr. Vasquez at firstname.lastname@example.org.